mateidragony/AoC/2024/README.md

 ## Least favorite problems
 14\.
 [Restroom Redoubt (Part 2)](https://adventofcode.com/2024/day/14) (Wtf is a christmas tree)\
 17\.
 [Chronospatial Computer (Part 2)](https://adventofcode.com/2024/day/17) (Stop making us study the input.
 I want to write general solutions, I don't want to have to find some specific behavior that our edge input does.)

+## Final Notes

+I really enjoyed this year.
+I don't know if I'm a better programmer or what, but I had a much smoother time this year than last year (thank you Racket).
+A ton of fun problems overall.
+Some fixed input problems, but hey, some of them were kinda fun.
+Can't wait to see what they pull out in 2025!